Netflix January 2020 new releases – new movies, TV shows and originals

 Thursday 16th January

-NiNoKuni Anime that follows a pair of highschool college students as they journey between the actual world a parallel universe in a bid to assist a good friend
+NiNoKuni Anime that follows a pair of highschool college students as they journey between the true world a parallel universe in a bid to assist a pal

 Friday 17th January

-Ares Dutch collection a couple of secret scholar society that is perhaps extra sinister that it first appeared
+Ares Dutch collection a few secret scholar society that may be extra sinister that it first appeared

 Hip-Hop Evolution season four The documentary collection is again to proceed the story of hip-hop’s story within the US

-Intercourse Training: season 2 The hit present returns, as Otis finds himself attempting to regulate his newly discovered sexual urges and in addition sustain his friendship with Maeve
+Intercourse Training: season 2 The hit present returns, as Otis finds himself attempting to manage his newly discovered sexual urges and in addition sustain his friendship with Maeve

-Tyler Perry’s A Fall from Grace Thriller written and directed by Tyler Perry, wherein a lady finds herself in hassle after a brand new romantic associate proves harmful

-Vivir dos veces Spanish language movie that sees an aged man try and discover a former love curiosity
+Vivir dos veces Spanish language movie that sees an aged man try to discover a former love curiosity

-Wer kann, der kann!
-German model of the American bake-off fashion competitors Nailed It!

 Monday 20th January